III (Crystal Castles album): Critical reception

 Dan Pfleegor of Consequence of Sound opined that "III is less playful than the duo's previous couple of offerings, but its thematic mood is much tighter and more fully realized."
 The Guardian's Tim Jonze noted that "witch house is an obvious influence [on the album], and you could question whether the former chip-tune terrorists are still as ahead of the curve as they once were.
 It hardly matters when they can come up with stuff like 'Child I Will Hurt You', a dream-state lullaby that is both beautiful and unbearably sorrowful."
 Simon Price of The Independent stated that the album "shudders and shimmers like some massive, monstrous machine.
 But, when heard loud, the more accurate metaphors come from nature: flashes of lightning at the top end, earthquakes and landslides at the bottom."
 In a mixed review, Jesse Cataldo of Slant Magazine described III as "earnest, expansive electronica from a duo few are expecting such sincerity from, and it edges them directly into the middle of the road", concluding, "In striving for something new, the duo has only found a more recognizable sort of tedium."
 Annie Zaleski of The A.V.
 Club expressed that, "instead of anarchist dance jams full of crunchy 8-bit noise, (III) is more like a static-filled radio station fading in and out of range."
 Zaleski continued, "While (III) can use this disorientation effectively [...] too often the music is irritating, not disruptive."
 Hermione Hoby of The Observer felt that "there's very little on this third LP that could qualify as 'experimental'.
 Track after track leans heavily on the relentless four-to-the-floor of trance, with Alice Glass's yelped vocals muffled under a weight of sound that's simultaneously boring and abrasive."
+In 2023, the song Kerosene went viral on TikTok and is used in aviation edits.